BlaiseJ/gdrought_index/README.md

-# gdrought_index
+# Readme

-A project on research reproducibility using global drought
+A project on reproducible research practices using global drought index data from NOAA